WhiteflagProtocol/whiteflag-api/SCOPE.md

 The following functionality is in scope, but currently not implemented:

-* Message and area concatenation with reference code 3 - issue #2
+* message and area concatenation with reference code 3 - issue #2
+* Bitcoin blockchain support

 ## Outside scope